batool4607851-code/waste-wise-ai/README.md

 Data Evidence:
 Line 2 shows higher packaging losses than other lines.

-Visual Evidence:
-The uploaded image appears to show a possible packaging seal defect.

 SOP Evidence:
 The relevant SOP contains procedures for checking packaging equipment.